anonutopia/anonutopians/anonutopia.md

 #### TODO - MVP

-- [ ] applicants email warning - ways to get free anotes
+- [ ] applicants email warning - ways to get free anotes + how to become citizen

 #### TODO